 Depending on the size of the barrel and the setup of the system, collected water can be used to water potted patio plants, flower beds, vegetable gardens, and even the whole lawn.
 Water can be transferred into a watering can from the spigot on the rain barrel, or a hose can be attached to the spigot.
 To water a lawn, a larger barrel with a pump will be required to create the pressure necessary for a sprinkler to operate.
 For those who do not install a rain barrel pump, some choose to set their barrel on a stand to allow for easier access to the bottom spigot and create more head pressure for hose use.

 Curious to know how much water you can collect?
 You might be surprised how quickly your barrel will fill.
-Use one of the methods below to calculate how much water you can expect to collect, and what size barrel you will want.
+Use one of the methods below to calculate how much water you can expect to collect, and choose from the various rain barrel sizes:

-Second method: G = 0.416 x R x A, where G = gallons collected 0.416 = conversion factor between cubic feet and gallons R = amount of rainfall in inches A = surface area of roof draining to the rain barrel in square feet
+Method 2: G = 0.416 x R x A, where G = gallons collected 0.416 = conversion factor between cubic feet and gallons R = amount of rainfall in inches A = surface area of roof draining to the rain barrel in square feet.